OPERATING INSTRUCTIONS FOR HALL AND EQUIPMENT

 Press the light switch near the entrance door to turn on the lights in the bar area.
 Twist clockwise to increase brightness, or anticlockwise to dim.
 The lights in the toilets come on automatically when you walk in and will turn off a few minutes after you leave.

 A ventilation fan will switch on and off at the same time as the lights.
 The flush for the urinals in the gents is automatic and the cistern will stop filling about 30 minutes after the last person leaves the room.
-Hot water for the sinks in the toilets is supplied “on demand” and will take 20-30 seconds to arrive at the tap.
+The taps in the ladies and disabled loos operate automatically.
+Just hold your hands under the tap to operate.
+Hot water in the toilets is supplied “on demand” and will take 20-30 seconds to arrive at the tap.

 ALARM IN DISABLED TOILET (see page 2 of detailed instructions)